 “Well, Theo—Theodore Nott—is the Head Boy, as you know.
 He’s a seventh year, in Slytherin: tall, brown hair, green eyes…You’ve seen him.
 He’s really friendly too.
 You’ll like him.
 Crookshanks likes him, so you know he can't be all that bad with how judgmental my cat is."
 Hermione grinned before continuing, "Then there’s Garrett Crush, he’s also a seventh year.
-He’s amazing…”
+He’s lovely…”

 “Oh," Hermione blushed and hurried on, "he’s even taller than Theo.
-He’s got blonde hair and green eyes…he’s funny.
+He’s got blond hair and green eyes…he’s funny.
 And there’s Sam—Samantha Wright—she’s a seventh year.
 She’s about my height, red hair and blue eyes.
 And her best friend Mandy Broom is a sixth year.
-She’s another blonde.”
-Hermione laughed.
-“But you don’t really care about this…I guess that’s about all you need to know.
+She’s another blonde.
+But you don’t really care about this…I guess that’s about all you need to know.
 Oh!
 And I think we’ll all be meeting Terrance Williams tomorrow.
 He’s another sixth year.”

 Harry and Ron exchanged a look, and Harry sighed.
 “Okay, Hermione.
 For you, we’ll come.
 But I really doubt we’re going to be friends with a bunch of Slytherins…it just doesn’t happen.”

+Hermione rolled her eyes.
 “You never know.
-And thanks, guys.
+But thank you.
 I really appreciate it.”
 She smiled.
 “Now, what are our ideas about these locations so far?”

 Saturday morning found Hermione walking across the grounds with five Slytherins to meet Harry and Ron by the Lake.
 It was still September and therefore warm outside, so they had left their cloaks in their common rooms and were roughhousing as they ran across the dry grass.
 Theo tackled Garrett from behind and brought him tumbling to the ground where they rolled around, wrestling in the bright morning sun.

+Hermione laughed.
 “You guys are going to make a bad impression if you aren’t careful,” she warned them.

-Standing, Garrett smoothed his expression into one of pompous calm and straightened his blonde hair seriously, not noticing the pieces of grass covering his hair and robes.
+Standing, Garrett smoothed his expression into one of pompous calm and straightened his blond hair seriously, not noticing the pieces of grass covering his hair and robes.
 “I know not of what you speak, my dear Miss Granger,” he said, bowing extravagantly and managing to look ridiculous without even trying.

 Theo took his lead and began his own bard-inspired tirade before Hermione shoved him lightly and led the rest of the way to the shore of the Lake, laughing with her friends.